ibm-cloud-docs/vpc/vpn-onprem.md

 {:download: .download}

 # Connecting to your on-premises network
 {: #vpn-onprem-example}

 You can use VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your VPN for VPN gateway to connect to your on-premises network.
+This topic provides guidance about how to configure your VPN for VPC gateway to connect to your on-premises network.
 {:shortdesc}

 Create a VPN gateway in your VPC and create a VPN connection between the VPC and the peer gateway of the on-premises network by specifying the following information.
-* **Connection name**: Enter a name for the connection, such as `onprem-connection`.
+* **Connection name** - Enter a name for the connection, such as `onprem-connection`.
-* **Peer gateway address**: Specify the IP address of the VPN gateway for the on-premises network.
+* **Peer gateway address** - Specify the IP address of the VPN gateway for the on-premises network.
-* **Preshared key**: Specify the authentication key of the VPN gateway for the on-premises network.
+* **Preshared key** - Specify the authentication key of the VPN gateway for the on-premises network.
-* **Local subnets**: Specify one or more subnets in the VPC you want to connect through the VPN tunnel.
+* **Local subnets** - Specify one or more subnets in the VPC you want to connect through the VPN tunnel.
-* **Peer subnets**: Specify one or more subnets in the on-premises network you want to connect through the VPN tunnel.
+* **Peer subnets** - Specify one or more subnets in the on-premises network you want to connect through the VPN tunnel.

 For the Internet Key Exchange (IKE) and IPsec security parameters, select **Auto** so the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.